TonyLHansen/onap-gerrit-review/warnings-and-errors.md

 * warning version-properties-missing
 A version.properties file was not found when one was deemed to be required.

+* error bad-setup-py-version-string
+The version number was not retrievable from the setup.py file.
+If it actually has one, then this COULD be an issue requiring an update to `onap-gerrit-review`.

 * error changelog-ambiguous-dates
 The dates in a Changelog.md file MUST be encoded using either YYYY-MM-DD or YYYY/MM/DD format, that is, the year followed by the month followed by the day.